Near-Optimal Private Tests for Simple and MLR Hypotheses: Problem Formulation and Basic Algorithms

 Our intermediate goal is to develop a private mean estimator $\mu_{DP}$, satisfying $\epsilon$-GDP, such that

-which matches the DP term of the minimax lower bound \citep{barber2014privacy}.
-Then, we apply the private estimator on the data, where $X_i$'s play the role of log likelihood ratio and MLR statistic in Section~\ref{sec: near-optimal private tests}.
+which matches the DP term in the minimax lower bound that we derive for mean estimation under subexponential-tailed distributions in Proposition~\ref{prop: GDP minimax mean estimation lower bound}, adapting the proof techniques of \citet{barber2014privacy}.
+We then apply the private estimator to the data, where the $X_i$'s serve as the log-likelihood ratio and MLR statistic in Section~\ref{sec: near-optimal private tests}.